 The Premier will deliver her State of the Province Address during the sitting at 10:30.

 Date: Monday, 5 December and Tuesday, 6 December

 Venue: His People Centre, Corner Solly Smiedt and Joe Hatting Roads N1 City, Goodwood

 The panel, which former President Kgalema Motlanthe chairs, calls on the public to come to the hearing to talk about their experience of the laws of our democracy.
 Have they made life better?
 Have there been problems with applying them?
 What gaps should be filled?

-The Western Cape Provincial Parliament’s Standing Committee on Community Development invites stakeholders and interested parties to attend public hearings on the Western Cape Health Facility Boards and Committees Bill [B 1–2016].
+The Western Cape Provincial Parliament’s Standing Committee on Community Development will conduct public hearings on the Children’s Second Amendment Bill [B 14B–2015] (NCOP) from 1 to 3 November 2016.